 - 60L.
-In the event that it is determined by the Group Manager Environmental Services, Kaipara District Council that carcass monitoring around specific wind turbines is required in accordance with Condition 60K above, then this monitoring shall be undertaken by the consent holder between the period of November and April, and for two seasons, and in accordance with the methodology outlined in Condition 60D(c) as part of the Long-Tailed Bats Monitoring and Management Plan. - 60M.
-At the conclusion of the conclusion of the carcass monitoring required in accordance with Condition 60L, the consent holder shall engage an experienced and appropriately qualified person to prepare a monitoring report that: - a.
-Presents, summarises and analyses the data collected from the carcass monitoring and considers whether the operation of the Kaiwaikawe Wind Farm is having a more than minor adverse effect on the local population of long-tailed bats, and, if necessary, the extent of the contribution required to a predator control programme that benefits long-tailed bats in accordance with the methodology set out in Condition 60D(e) as part of the Long-Tailed Bats Monitoring and Management Plan.
+In the event that it is determined by the Resource ConsentsGroup Manager Environmental Services, Kaipara District Council that carcass monitoring around specific wind turbines is required in accordance with Condition 60K above, then this monitoring shall be undertaken by the consent holder between the period of November and April, and for two seasons, and in accordance with the methodology outlined in Condition 60D(c) as part of the Long-Tailed Bats Monitoring and Management Plan. - 60M.
+At the conclusion of the conclusion of the carcass monitoring required in accordance with Condition 60L, the consent holder shall engage an suitably qualified and experienced person experienced and appropriately qualified person to prepare a monitoring report that: - a.
+Presents, summarises and analyses the data collected from the carcass monitoring and considers whether the operation of the Kaiwaikawe Wind Farm is having a more than minor adverse effect on the local population of long-tailed bats, and, if necessary, the extent of the contribution required to a predator control programme that benefits long-